Wrap Technologies to Showcase - GuruFocus.com

-TEMPE, Ariz., May 30, 2023 (GLOBE NEWSWIRE) -- Wrap Technologies ( WRAP) (“Wrap” or the “Company”), a global pioneer in innovative public safety technologies and services, today announced its participation in the upcoming International Counterterrorism Conference, taking place in Las Vegas, Nevada from May 31 to June 2, 2023.
-During the conference, the Company will showcase its immersive VR training platform, Wrap Reality™, featuring modules that address crucial aspects of counterterrorism, including Suicide Bomber Training, Human Trafficking Training, and Weapons Training.
+TEMPE, Ariz., June 01, 2023 (GLOBE NEWSWIRE) -- Wrap Technologies ( WRAP) (“Wrap” or the “Company”), a global pioneer in innovative public safety solution, today announced its participation in the Public Risk Management Association (PRIMA) Conference, taking place in Long Beach, California from June 4 to June 7, 2023.

-Wrap Reality™ is a cutting-edge Virtual Reality (“VR”) platform designed to provide law enforcement and military professionals with realistic, immersive training experiences.
-With a focus on developing critical decision-making skills under high-stress scenarios, the platform is a leap forward in preparing agencies to respond to a wide array of security threats.
+Wrap will demonstrate its cutting-edge BolaWrap® solution, offering a practical and effective approach to mitigating the risk of injury and reducing liability and workmen’s compensation claims for risk pools covering law enforcement agencies nationwide.
+This innovative, patented hand-held remote restraint device is designed in accordance with Wrap’s no-harm guiding principle to actively deter escalation.
+Deploying a Kevlar® tether, BolaWrap® enables officers to safely restrain individuals from a distance, proactively preventing escalation and reducing risk of injury to all parties involved.

-The highlighted modules have been expertly crafted to provide unparalleled experiential learning.
-The Suicide Bomber Training module helps trainees better identify and more effectively respond to potential suicide bomber threats.
-The Human Trafficking Training module equips users with the ability to recognize and disrupt human trafficking operations.
-The Weapons Training module provides comprehensive and practical weapons training, ensuring precision and safety during real-world operations.
+Recent investigations have revealed that excessive use of force claims have cost jurisdictions over $3 billion in the past decade, with an average high-profile misconduct payout of approximately $13.5 million, according to the National Police Funding Database.
+Even without significant payouts, the financial impact of a single court case can reach up to $150,000.

 About Wrap